foriequal0/git-trim/README.md

 ## Disclaimers
 Git and the Git logo are either registered trademarks or trademarks of Software Freedom Conservancy, Inc., corporate home of the Git Project, in the United States and/or other countries.

 The logo is a derivative work of [Git Logo](https://git-scm.com/downloads/logos).
 Git Logo by [Jason Long](https://twitter.com/jasonlong) is licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).
+The logo uses Bitstream Charter.

 Images of a man with heartburn are generated with [https://gvsc.rajephon.dev](https://gvsc.rajephon.dev)